 Partial thromboplastin time is a blood test that looks at how long it takes for blood to clot.
 Unless you are on blood thinners, blood clotting should take about 25-35 seconds.
 An abnormal PTT test can help diagnose more serious conditions such as bleeding disorders, coagulation, inability to absorb nutrients, liver disease or Vitamin K deficiency.

 CRP – C-Reactive Protein

-The C-reactive protein is considered a non-specific “marker” for future risk of a variety of diseases, such as age-related diseases including heart disease, some forms of cancer and neurodegenerative conditions such as Alzheimer’s and Parkinson’s disease.
+The C-reactive protein is considered a non-specific “marker” for future risk of a variety of diseases.
+These include age-related diseases including heart disease, some forms of cancer and neurodegenerative conditions such as Alzheimer’s and Parkinson’s disease.
 In addition, CRP tests are also used to determine risks of autoimmune diseases.

 Again, keep these 4 medical tests in mind and bring them up to your doctor on your next physical.
-There may be more out there that would apply to your own individual health concerns, but the most important thing is that you become your own advocate for your heath, do your research, and make sure you are always getting the level of medical care you want and deserve!
+There may be more out there that would apply to your own individual health concerns.
+However, the most important thing is that you become your own advocate for your heath!
+Do your research and make sure you are always getting the level of medical care you want and deserve!